David Dixon (businessman): AFL expansion involvement

 An alumnus of Tulane University, Dixon created the New Orleans Professional Football Club, Inc., to lobby for an NFL or an AFL franchise for that city starting in 1962.

 In the 1961 season the Oakland Raiders finished 1–13, but several future Hall of Fame players were on that team.
 The owner decided to sell the team to Dixon for $236,000, and the team would have become the New Orleans Raiders; however, the mayor of Oakland interceded and helped put a group together and the team would remain in Oakland, eventually hiring a new coach who would quickly turn around the team's on-field fortunes.

 After persuading the AFL to play its 1965 All-Star game in New Orleans, Dixon experienced a setback when black players encountered discrimination in the French Quarter.
 The AFL moved the game to Houston.
 Later in the year, Dixon first proposed a football league (also called the USFL) that would play its games in the spring rather than the fall.
 Dixon eventually used the formation of this league to persuade the NFL to expand into New Orleans, which is how the New Orleans Saints came into being on November 1, 1966.

 New Orleans Saints

 On November 1, 1966, the efforts of Dixon and political figures such as Congressmen Hale Boggs and Governor John McKeithen paid off when the NFL awarded its 16th franchise to New Orleans.
 On November 8, after Dixon had persuaded McKeithen to endorse financing of a domed stadium, New Orleans voters approved funding to construct the Superdome.
 Dixon became a part owner of the Saints, which would be operated by John W. Mecom Jr., who won the bidding the following month.
 The team would begin play for the 1967 season.
 Dixon later relinquished his shares to become the executive director of the Superdome, which he oversaw for a number of years prior to the opening of the stadium in 1975.
+As part of his advocacy for the Superdome project, Dixon also played an instrumental role in the formation of the Louisiana Stadium and Exposition District (LSED), the public agency responsible for financing and managing the facility.